 The road of discipleship is straight, but we sometimes veer off the path.
 These detours do not necessarily disqualify us from being disciples of Christ.
 Heavenly Father and Jesus Christ knew that we would all make mistakes, so Christ suffered and atoned for our sins while He was on the earth.
 If we repent His Atonement allows us to joyfully return to the path of discipleship.
 In Matthew 3:2, Christ implores us to do just that.
 Jesus also instituted the sacrament.
 By taking the sacrament each week we can be strengthened to repent and to better follow Him.

 Elder Neal A. Maxwell said that “discipleship is a developmental journey that requires shared patience, understanding, and meekness. . . .
 [It is] disengaging from one world and preparing ourselves for another and far better world” (“Meek and Lowly,” October 21, 1986).

-Read these talks to learn more about how you can become a disciple of Jesus Christ.
+Read these talks to learn more about how you can become a disciple of Jesus Christ, and have more charity.
 This lifetime process can bring joy and eternal life.

 BLOG POSTWhere We Live Is Holy Land

 The Life and Teachings of Jesus Christ